Yuanyuan-Shi/website/_pages/publications.md

 ---
 {% include base_path %}

-You can also find my articles on my [Google Scholar](https://scholar.google.com/citations?user=XkrVZrwAAAAJ&hl=en)
+You can also find all my articles on my [Google Scholar](https://scholar.google.com/citations?user=XkrVZrwAAAAJ&hl=en)

 Preprints
 ======